-All dental laser wavelengths are capable of performing precise biopsies.
-Smaller lesions can often be removed with a compounded topical anesthetic only.
+All dental laser wavelengths can perform precise biopsies safely.28 Smaller lesions can often be removed with a compounded topical anesthetic only.
 Sutures are rarely needed due to the excellent hemostasis and minimal trauma observed when lasers are used properly.
 Any lesion removed needs to be submitted to an oral pathologist for microscopic diagnosis.
 The dentist should also note what type of laser was used as there is often a tissue effect visible along the incision known as a "laser artifact."
 The artifact varies depending on the thermal effects of the particular laser and settings used.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.